 The authority has an agreement with PD Teesport bulk imports to advise us of any bulk consignments of feed from third countries that enter into Tees Dock.
 Depending on the type of feed and country of origin, documentary, identity and physical checks will be carried out as per legislative requirements.
-Ad hoc phone calls and bulk checks are carried out on other potential offloading berths for feed from third countries.
+Bulk checks are carried out on potential offloading berths for feed from third countries.

-Philis is also identifying any containers/trailers of feed from the EU.
+The Philis system can also identify any containers/trailers of feed entering the UK.